Basilica Cathedral of Arequipa: Early construction

-1656: The construction of the cathedral was finished.
+In 1656, the construction of the cathedral was finished.
 It had three sections, 180 feet long by 84 feet wide (84.86 m by 25.6 m), 8 pillars, 5 chapels, 22 arcs, 15 brick vaults.

-1666: Earthquake.
-Some damage, but no structural damage.
-Partially reconstruction of the facade started immediately.

-1668: Earthquake.
-Some damage, but no structural damage.
-Partially reconstruction of the facade started immediately.

-1687: Earthquake.
-Some damage, but no structural damage.
-Partially reconstruction of the facade started immediately.
+Between 1656 and 1668, numerous earthquakes caused damage to the cathedral.

+Reconstruction efforts

-1784: Earthquake.
-Some damage, but no structural damage.
-Partially reconstruction of the facade started immediately.
+Two major earthquakes in 1687 and 1784.
+Some damage was caused to the cathedral, but no structural damage.
+Partially reconstruction of the façade started immediately.

-December 1, 1844: There was a fire in the cathedral.
-The fire destroyed several parts of the church and many paintings, sculptures and furniture pieces, as well as several vaults and pillars.

-December 15, 1844: Present reconstruction work was made, under the direction of the Bishop José Sebastián de Goyeneche y Barreda, and his brother Juan Mariano de Goyeneche.
+In 1844, a fire destroyed several parts of the church and many paintings, sculptures and furniture pieces, as well as several vaults and pillars.
+Present reconstruction work was made, under the direction of the Bishop José Sebastián de Goyeneche y Barreda, and his brother Juan Mariano de Goyeneche.
 Technical direction was under the architect Lucas Pobrete.
 In this restoration it was enlarged reaching the place of the old San Juan church (destroyed in 1784).

-1850: The Bishop Goyeneche assigned the production of several jewelry pieces to adorn the cathedral to the Spanish jeweler Francisco de Moratilla, who was then jeweler of the Queen of Spain.
+In 1850, the Bishop Goyeneche assigned the production of several jewelry pieces to adorn the cathedral to the Spanish jeweler Francisco de Moratilla, who was then jeweler of the Queen of Spain.
 The nephews of the bishop (the count of Guaqui, the duchesses of Goyeneche and Gamio and Jose Sebastian de Goyeneche) gave the cathedral the main altar (still exists today) which was installed by an Italian architect of last name Guido.

-1854: The clock of the tower, made in England, was installed.
+The clock of the tower, made in England, was installed in 1954.
 Also the music organ and twelve giant wood sculptures, all made in Belgium, of the apostles.

-1879: The pulpit, made at the shop of Buisine-Rigot in Lille, France, was installed thanks to the Peruvian ambassador in France, Mr. Juan Mariano de Goyeneche, count of Guaqui.
+The pulpit, made at the shop of Buisine-Rigot in Lille, France, was installed thanks to the Peruvian ambassador in France, Mr. Juan Mariano de Goyeneche, count of Guaqui in 1879.
 It was given to the church by Javiera Lizárraga de Alvarez Comparet.

-August 13, 1868: A violent and long earthquake destroyed several parts of the cathedral: the towers, part of the main portal, some of the facade arcs, and some altars.
-In the following years, thanks to the Bishop and the Goyeneche family and under the technical direction of Lucas Pobrete, the two towers and the facade arcs were rebuilt.
+A violent and long earthquake in 1868 destroyed several parts of the cathedral: the towers, part of the main portal, some of the façade arcs, and some altars.
+In the following years, thanks to the Bishop and the Goyeneche family and under the technical direction of Lucas Pobrete, the two towers and the façade arcs were rebuilt.

-June 23, 2001: The 2001 southern Peru earthquake measuring 8.1 on the Richter scale on June 23.
+The 2001 southern Peru earthquake measuring 8.1 on the Richter scale on June 23.
 The left tower was destroyed, and the right tower suffered major damage.

-August 15, 2002: On the anniversary of its foundation, Mayor Manuel Guillén finished the restoration of the towers.
+On the anniversary of its foundation, 15 August 2002, Mayor Manuel Guillén finished the restoration of the towers.